Mastering the RFP Proposal: Essential Tips and Strategies for Success

 The Role of Research in Tailoring Your Proposal

 Thorough research separates adequate proposals from winning ones.
-Here's the research framework we recommend:
+Here's a recommended research framework:

 Client Intelligence Gathering (2-4 Hours per RFP)